If you ask us, trips to Disney World are pretty great — but what if we could make them even better?

 Now, when we mention adding cheese, we’re talking about the GOOD stuff…Plastic Cheese, babyyyy.

 Keep an eye out for that beautiful “Add Cheese” message on menus; and when in doubt, ask a Cast Member if you can add it onto your meal!

 We love checking out the different souvenir containers that Disney comes up with.
 They’re especially fun around the holidays!
 When you’re picking up a treat, drink, or snack around Disney World keep an eye out for souvenir containers on the menu or displayed on the counter!

 These are actually pretty cheap souvenirs when you compare them to some of the stuff you can get in the stores, and they’re usually SO CUTE.
 Kids seriously love them.
 The upgrade will usually only run you a few bucks more too!
-(Plus if you upgrade to a souvenir popcorn bucket — $2 refills!)
+(Plus if you upgrade to a souvenir popcorn bucket you can usually get $2 refills!)

 If you have a fancy meal planned at one of the signature restaurants in Disney World, consider upgrading to a more exclusive or all-encompassing experience.
-For instance, if you’re headed to Takumi-Tei in Epcot, swing for the Omakase Tasting Menu instead of a regular a la carte meal.
+Although currently unavailable, Takumi-Tei in EPCOT previously offered the Omakase Tasting Menu which you could grab instead of a regular a la carte meal.

-The Fantasmic Dining Package is a Hollywood Studios offering that will net you preferred seats at Fantasmic! (the best seats in the house, usually) and a reservation at a Holywood Studios restaurant, too!
+The Fantasmic Dining Package is a Hollywood Studios offering that will net you preferred seats at Fantasmic! (the best seats in the house, usually) and a reservation at a Hollywood Studios restaurant, too!
 Fantasmic! is not operating right now, but we will be watching for updates from Disney.